Teekkarikomissio/teekkarikomissio.fi/_content/yhdistys/hallitus/hallitus.en.md

 * E-mail: etunimi.sukunimi@teekkarikomissio.fi
 * TG: @saarinearttu

-Carries out the duties of the Chair in his/her absence.
-Together with the Commissioner-General, he is responsible for organising Paavo Nurmi Cap Ceremony.
+Carries out the duties of the Chair in his absence.
+Together with the Chair, he is responsible for organising Paavo Nurmi Cap Ceremony.
 He will assist the other members of the Board if necessary.

 ### Andreas Lindholm